LorenzoBettini/xtraitj/README.md

 Xtraitj is an implementation of traits completely compatible with Java.
 Single parts of a project can be refactored to use traits, without requiring a complete rewrite of the whole existing code-base.

 It is implemented in Xtext and Xbase.

+Download and installation instructions can be found at http://xtraitj.sourceforge.net/download/.